oxananazaruk/campers-for-rent/README.md

 The app will help travelers explore the Campers models and find their travel home that meets all the requirements and fulfills all their travel dreams.

-TThe application consists of 3 pages: the Home page, the Catalog and the page with ads selected as favorites.
+The application consists of 3 pages: the Home page, the Catalog and the page with ads selected as favorites.

 ## Home page